open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 After this, you will then research the possible solutions or ideas on how to address the issue and write a comment with this information, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).
 Someone else will hopefully provide input (as Dogi did here) and then you can move ahead with making the proposed changes.

+## Making a new Branch

 Every time you start to work on an issue you need to create a branch to keep your work on various issues separate from each other.
 Before you create your branch, sync your repo following the process in the [previous step](gitandrepositories.md).
 Then use `git checkout -b name_of_your_new_branch` to create and switch to a new branch on your local repository.
+More documentation on checkout can be found [here.](https://git-scm.com/docs/git-checkout)

 Now when you make changes to files on your local machine, you are actually making changes to files in your new branch.
 If you switch branches, the files on your local machine revert back to how they were before you made changes since you are no longer on that branch.